 - In-depth comparative retail analytics: data science helps to collect information about competitors’ products electronically via algorithms that explore various websites.
 For example, Groupon’s discount site processes one terabyte of raw data daily.
 The company uses big data platforms and a major IT framework to quickly collect and analyze info from hundreds of websites in real-time.

 - Personal pricing: it helps to set fair prices that meet the buyers’ expectations and stimulate demand.
 For instance, the retail industry uses ML-based dynamic pricing to reduce time on tracking the competitors’ rates and warehouse prices and determine the best price point they should use.
-You can see how the combination of AI tools and algorithms automates pricing in CHI Software’s case.

 Better Logistics and Inventory Management